craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Oct 12 23.md

 They buy durandurm blaster ammo at roughly 2.6 sp/round, harrada starts at 168

 They have talked to Captain [[Revari Madrid]] and have accepted his favor.
 They will travel over land after they finish their errands here in [[Zalfari]].
-This means that they would travel for three to four days across the wilderness and it's points of light, until they finall arrive in [[Boneborn]]
+This means that they would travel for three to four days across the wilderness and it's points of light, until they finally arrive in [[Boneborn]]